 - Goal setting: without a specific goal, there can be endless drifting, floating at the winds of this or that good idea.
-The coach helps the coachee set goals, either to reach at a specific time in the future, or ongoing.
+The coach helps the coachee set goals to reach at a specific time in the future or ongoing.
 The first breakthrough is splitting the goal into manageable pieces.

 - Brainstorming: coachees have the answers, but sometimes they might need a little help to express them.
-Brainstorming is a creative collaboration between coach – coachee, with the sole purpose to generate ideas, possibilities, options for the coachee.
+Brainstorming is a creative collaboration between the coach-coachee, with the sole purpose of generating ideas, possibilities, and options for the coachee.
 For it to go smoothly, there are some ground rules:

-- it’s generative, the coach and coachee are looking for ways to build on each other’s idea, not just take turns adding one more idea to the pile.
+- It’s generative, the coach and coachee are looking for ways to build on each other’s ideas, not just take turns adding one more idea to the pile.

 - Requesting: it is appropriate for the coach to request certain actions (even if it’s the coachee’s agenda and the coachee is resourceful).
-The request needs to be clear, and the coachee’s accountability to fulfil it needs to be established.
-If the coachee refuses to take on a request, the coach can look for a counteroffer: “What will do?”, helping the coachee take up an action or learning.
+The request must be clear, and the coachee’s accountability to fulfil it needs to be established.
+If the coachee refuses to take on a request, the coach can look for a counteroffer: “What will do?” helping the coachee take up an action or learn.

-Self-management refers to the coach being able to Listen at Level II and III, and connect with the coachee, get engaged into the coaching conversation.
+Self-management refers to the coach being able to Listen at Levels II and III, connect with the coachee, get engaged in the coaching conversation.

-The coach needs to manage herself, building a combination of self-awareness and recovery, as the ability to engage with the coachee wherever they are is essential for being an effective co-active coach.
+The coach must manage herself, building a combination of self-awareness and recovery, as engaging with the coachee wherever they are is essential for an effective co-active coach.

-- notice: be clear, descriptive, attentive to what you are feeling – “What was the criticism or observation, precisely?“
+- Notice: be clear, descriptive, and attentive to what you are feeling – “What was the criticism or observation, precisely?“